kamyargerami/atlassian-docker-compose/README.md

 ```

 ## Activation
-If you need to activate the applications you can get the code by running this command:
+If you need to activate the applications you can get the activation code by running below command:

 ### Jira software